Bills Digest No. 83, Bills Digests alphabetical index 2023-24

 Schedule 3—Medicare levy exemption for lump sum payments

-A well-established principal of tax law is that lump sums of back-pay or any kind of retrospective adjustment of salary or wages are assessable (and taxed) in the year of their receipt.
-Further, absent specific statutory rules, lump sums in arrears of income cannot be apportioned (and therefore taxed) over the period in which the services were performed by the recipient.
+A well-established principal of tax law is that lump sums of back-pay or any kind of retrospective adjustment of salary or wages are assessable (and taxed) in the year of its receipt.[80]
+Further, absent specific statutory rules, lump sums in arrears of income cannot be apportioned (and therefore taxed) over the period in which the services were performed by the recipient.[81]

-This means that in certain circumstances receipt of a lump sum in arrears can adversely affect taxpayers by increasing their liability for the Medicare levy (due to their increased assessable income as a result of receiving the lump sum), an issue highlighted by the Senate Standing Committee on Economics report Systemic, sustained and shameful (para 2.36).
+This means that in certain circumstances receipt of a lump sum in arrears can adversely affect taxpayers by increasing their liability for the Medicare levy and MLS (due to their increased assessable income which includes the lump sum), an issue highlighted by the Senate Standing Committee on Economics report Systemic, sustained and shameful (para 2.36).

-Consultation materials
+Consultation

 Financial implications